TristanLee187/Rubiks-Cube/README.md

 * Clicking 'Scramble' applies a random, 20 move scramble to the cube, and prints the scramble to standard output

-* Pressing 'Switch' switches the viewing layout of the cube; if you`re viewing it in a flat layout, the view changes to an isometric projection, and vice versa
+* Clicking 'Switch' switches the viewing layout of the cube; if you`re viewing it in a flat layout, the view changes to an isometric projection, and vice versa

     * For the flat layout, the top and bottom faces of the cube are in their respective places; the faces in the middle, from left to right, are the cube`s left, front, right, and back faces